madcodemonkey/CsvConverter/docs/Converters/How-they-work/Converters-preprocessing.md

 ```

 Notes
 - In this example there are two pre-processors executing against the AnimalType property.
-The first removes all spaces and the sceond converters the world "dog" to "cat" if the entire word matches.
+The first removes all spaces and the second converters the world "dog" to "cat" if the entire word matches.
 -  Notice that the TargetPropertyType must be specified.
 The reason is that any type converter can be placed on the class so you must tell CsvConveter what you are targetting.
 - The order that these to pre-processors execute really matters.
 That why removing the spaces is done first (Order = 1) and then the match is done second.